LME asks suitors to resubmit takeover bids

 Any potential buyer would need to secure 75 percent of ordinary shares as well as win approval from 50 percent of shareholders.

-ICE and HKEx were shortlisted after the exit of CME Group and NYSE Euronext in recent weeks.
+ICE and HKEx were shortlisted after the exit of CME Group (CME.O) and NYSE Euronext NYX.N in recent weeks.

 Evans declined to comment beyond the statement saying the request is part of the bidding process.
 ICE declined to comment.